-To take a tour of the Queen's House
+Take a tour of the Queen's House

 The elegant Queen’s House was conceived as a gift from King James I to his wife, Anne of Denmark.
 However, by the time it was completed in 1636 – to a design by Inigo Jones – she had already been dead for 17 years.
 The first person to live in the house was Henrietta Maria, wife of Charles I.

-So what's so remarkable about the Queen’s House?
+What's so remarkable about the Queen’s House?
 The beautiful building was the first to make a full break from the traditional Tudor style that came before.
 As the first classical building in England, it's celebrated for its elegant proportions, as well as the high quality of its interiors.

 It was used by members of the royal family until 1805, when George III granted the Queen’s House to a charity for the orphans of seamen.
 It was taken over by the National Maritime Museum in 1934.
 Tours illuminate the fascinating history of this beautiful building, which today displays great works by world-famous artists, including J.M.W.
-Turner and Canaletto, as well as the Armada Portrait of Elizabeth I (see below).
+Turner and Canaletto, as well as the Armada Portrait of Elizabeth I.

-To explore the royal roots of the Old Royal Naval College
+Explore the royal roots of the Old Royal Naval College

 The riverside spot is also where Greenwich Palace – better known as the Palace of Placentia – once stood.
 Built for Humphrey, Duke of Gloucester, in 1443, Placentia was the birthplace of Henry VIII, Mary I and Elizabeth I, and was much in use throughout the Tudor era.

 The palace was eventually demolished by Charles II in 1660, who planned to replace it with a new Baroque palace.
 This was abandoned for financial reasons, but he instead commissioned the Old Royal Naval College, to which subsequent monarchs donated paintings, money and patronage.

-To picnic under trees that once sheltered monarchs
+Picnic under trees that once sheltered monarchs

 Legend has it that a young Elizabeth I picnicked near one particular tree, whose trunk now lies on its side.
 A sign beside it reads: ‘This ancient tree known as Queen Elizabeth’s Oak is thought to have been planted in the 12th Century… It has traditions linking it with Queen Elizabeth I, King Henry VIII and his Queen Anne Boleyn.’

-To admire the Armada Portrait of Queen Elizabeth I
+Admire the Armada Portrait of Queen Elizabeth I

-The iconic Armada Portrait of Queen Elizabeth I has had a graceful new home since autumn 2016 – fittingly, the Queen’s House, not far from where the so-called Virgin Queen was born (see above).
+The portrait has had a graceful new home since autumn 2016 – fittingly, the Queen’s House, not far from where the Tudor Queen was born.
 Elizabeth I was one of England's most famous queens, reigning for over 40 years from 1558 to 1603.
 The historic painting commemorates the most famous conflict of her reign – the failed invasion of England by the Spanish Armada in summer 1588.

 Following a successful fundraising campaign with the Art Fund, the painting was saved for the nation in 2016, and is now on permanent public display in the Queen's Presence Chamber of the Inigo Jones-designed building – a royal palace from 1616 to 1805.

-To see deer with royal pedigree
+See deer with royal pedigree

-To spot the royal street signs
+Spot royal street signs